gluckzhang/k8s-brochure/9-Tools/configfile_generator/README.md

 * python ConstructAccess.py create --akind access_kind --nsname namespace_name user1 ... userN
 Meaning that we can interchange the flags and its argument with any other flag in any order you prefer, but user1 ... userN must still be at the end after the last flag argument.

+All functions call
+* create
+* createEx
+* createCustomRole
+* createExCustomRole
+* merge
+* recreate
+* limit

-All flags and their short-hands
+All flags and their shorthands
-* --nsname -a
+* --nsname -n
-* --uname -b
+* --uname -u
-* --akind -c
+* --akind -a
-* --rpath -d
+* --rpath -r
-* -rlpath -e
+* --lpath -l

+All the flags in the commands follow after this section can be replaced with shorthands without changing anything.
+Also the tool support both eith all flags are in long or short or a mixed of them, like for instance

+* python ConstructAccess.py createEx -a admin --nsname myns1 tailp

+This will create an admin configfile for tailp in namespace myns1 .
 ## Generating multiple config files for multiple namespaces with a particular accesskind within the namespaces

 * python ConstructAccess.py create --akind access_kind namespace1 namespace2 ... namespaceN